eloytoro/leslie/README.md

 ### Child sequences

 Sequences can have child sequences, these will affect how your sequence behaves.
-They can be created by effects such as `fork`, `race`, `observe` or `latest`.
+They can be created by effects such as `fork`, `race` or `latest`.

 The following rules apply:

-* When a child sequence throws, so will the parent
+* When a child sequence throws, so will the parent.
-* When a parent sequence cancels it will also cancel all of its children
+* When a parent sequence cancels it will also cancel all of its children.
 * When a parent sequence finishes, it wont be resolved until all of its children finish as well.
+* Cancelling a sequence means it will never resolve or reject.

 ### Error handling